scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The output of the bootstrapping of trust ceremony, or the trust "function", are the ISD's initial Trust Root Configuration as well as mutually trusted and accepted CA and AS certificates--the latter are used to verify SCION's control-plane messages.
 Together with the ISD's control-plane root certificates, the CA and AS certificates build the ISD's trust and verification chain.

-# Terminology

-**Control-Plane PKI (CP-PKI)**: The control-plane PKI is the public-key infrastructure upon which SCION's control plane relies for the authentication of messages.
-It is a set of policies, roles, and procedures that are used to manage trust root configurations (TRCs) and certificates.

-**Autonomous System (AS)**: An autonomous system is a network under a common administrative control.
-For example, the network of an Internet service provider, company, or university can constitute an AS.
-If an organization operates multiple networks that are not directly connected together, then the different networks are considered different ASes.

-**Isolation Domain (ISD)**: In SCION, autonomous systems (ASes) are organized into logical groups called isolation domains or ISDs.
-Each ISD consists of ASes that span an area with a uniform trust environment (i.e., a common jurisdiction).
-A possible model is for ISDs to be formed along national boundaries or federations of nations.

-**Core AS**: Each isolation domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path-discovery and -construction process (in SCION called "beaconing").

-**Trust Root Configuration (TRC)**: A trust root configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
-TRCs also contain ISD-specific policies.

-**Authoritative AS**: Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
-As a consequence, authoritative ASes also start the announcement of a TRC update.

-**Base TRC**: A base TRC is a trust root configuration (TRC) that other parties trust axiomatically.
-In other words, trust for a base TRC is assumed, not derived from another cryptographic object.
-Each ISD must create and sign a base TRC when the ISD is established.
-A base TRC is either the first TRC of the ISD or the result of a trust reset.

-**TRC Signing Ceremony**: The ceremony during which the very first base TRC of an ISD, called the initial TRC, is signed.
-The initial TRC is a special case of the base TRC where the number of the ISD is assigned.

-**TRC Update**: A *regular* TRC update is a periodic re-issuance of the TRC where the entities and policies listed in the TRC remain unchanged.
-A *sensitive* TRC update is an update that modifies critical aspects of the TRC, such as the set of core ASes.
-In both cases, the base TRC remains unchanged.

-**Voting ASes**: Those ASes within an ISD that may sign TRC updates.
-The process of appending a signature to a new TRC is called "casting a vote".

-**Voting Quorum**: The voting quorum is a trust root configuration (TRC) field that indicates the number of votes (signatures) needed on a successor TRC for it to be verifiable.
-A voting quorum greater than one will thus prevent a single entity from creating a malicious TRC update.

-**Grace Period**: The grace period is an interval during which the previous version of a trust root configuration (TRC) is still considered active after a new version has been published.

-**Trust Reset**: A trust reset is the action of announcing a new base TRC for an existing ISD.
-A trust reset should only be triggered after a catastrophic event involving the loss or compromise of several important private keys.

 # Certificate Specification {#cert-specs}